ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 **You can do all this, and more, with Set-OutlookSignatures and the Benefactor Circle add-on.**

-Set-OutlookSignatures is the open-source gold standard for email signatures and out-of-office replies in Exchange and all of Outlook: Classic and New, local and roaming, Windows, Web, Mac, Linux, Android, iOS<br>Download the free and open-source core version from <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank">GitHub</a> for free.
+Set-OutlookSignatures is the open-source gold standard for email signatures and out-of-office replies for Exchange and all of Outlook.
+Full-featured, cost-effective, unsurpassed data privacy.<br>Download the free and open-source core version from <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank">GitHub</a> for free.

 **ExplicIT's Benefactor Circle add-on enhances the open-source version with a great set of additional features and first-class commercial support.**